London's Air Ambulance Charity: Television appearances

 In 2004, the service was featured heavily in the BBC television series Trauma.
 In 2009, a standalone documentary about the air ambulance was made for the BBC by North One Television.
 Medic One: Life and Death in London showcased the service in a number of emergencies.
 In 1993, the HEMS team were the subject of the pilot episode of the innovative TV series Blues and Twos.
 The TV crew were filming when the Bishopsgate bomb was detonated.
-In 1994, they featured in a special episode of the BBC series 999 entitled "The Flying Doctors".
-They also featured in BBC Two's An Hour to Save Your Life.

 Administration

-The HEMS Medical Director is Dr Tom Hurst.
+The HEMS Medical Director is Dr Anne Weaver.

 Concerns were expressed in the media after the charity dismissed its chief executive in 2009.
 The Charity Commission promptly made recommendations on governance to the trustees, but did not express an opinion over the dismissal.

 Physician Response Unit

 The Physician Response Unit (PRU) is run by the service in partnership with Barts Health NHS Trust and London Ambulance Service NHS Trust.
 The service was remodelled in October 2017 to become a 12-hours a day, seven days a week service thanks to funding from Tower Hamlets Together.

-The PRU is staffed by a senior doctor and a London Ambulance Service EAC.
+The PRU is staffed by a senior doctor and a London Ambulance Service EMT.
 The PRU carries advanced medication, equipment and treatments usually only found in hospital, such as instant result blood tests, urine tests and sutures to stitch serious wounds.
 In the remodelled service's first six months, 68% of patients were treated in the community.

+At the start of April 2026, the PRU was moved under the management of the NHS.